 - Avoiding social gatherings in noisy places.

 Often, a family member or friend will be the first to notice a hearing problem.
-Since treatment is most effective when begun early, if you think you might be suffering from diminished hearing, do not hesitate to schedule an appointment with a hearing specialist.
+Since hearing loss treatment is most effective when begun early, if you think you might be suffering from diminished hearing, do not hesitate to schedule an appointment with a hearing specialist.
 The sooner, the better!

 How Is Hearing Loss Diagnosed?